Students living in England can apply for a student loan towards the cost of any of our undergraduate or postgraduate courses.

 If you’re a resident of another country, your repayment schedule will vary.

-Call us on 0800 0527 526 and our specialist student finance team will guide you through your application to Student Finance England.
+Call us on 0800 0527 526 and our specialist student finance team will guide you through your application.

-Please note, our team can advise you on your eligibility and the student loan process but the final decision about your fee loan will be made by Student Finance England.
+Please note, our team can advise you on your eligibility and the student loan process but the final decision about your fee loan will be made by the Student Loans Company.

-Your loan needs to be approved by Student Finance England before the course start date.
+Your loan needs to be approved by the Student Loans Company before the course start date.